Qtejada/Embedded-Encyclopedia/docs/encyclopedia/hardware/basics/Mosfets.md

 Active (saturation)
 - If VGS > VTH and VDS >= VGS, then the MOSFET will act as a current source and current is steady.
-- Amount of current is now determined by the amount of drive of the gate, as long as the above conditinos hold true
+- Amount of current is now determined by the amount of drive of the gate, as long as the above conditinos hold true.
+It increases quadratically with VGS.
 - A Change in VDS, as long as it stays above VGS, does nothing to ID (Ideally.
 IRL there is channel length modulation, that will increase ID very slightly)